Big Rig Driver Dies When Vehicle Overturns In Grapevine

 The driver was trapped inside of the big rig’s cab, though police said that he did not appear to be breathing.
 Crews had to stabilize the vehicle before he could be extricated.
 The man was finally removed at about 3:15 a.m. and pronounced dead at the scene.
 His name has not been released.

-Firefighters from Grapevine and DFW International Airport are working to get the big rig removed from the area and pick up any debris that was scattered across the road, while officials from the Texas Department of Transportation assess damage to the guard rail.
+Firefighters from Grapevine and DFW International Airport got the big rig removed from the area and picked up debris that was scattered across the roadway, while officials from the Texas Department of Transportation assessed the damage that was done to the guard rail.

-This is keeping the ramp shut down, and the closure is expected to continue through the morning rush hour.
-Traffic will not be allowed through until police have cleared the scene.
-Drivers on Tuesday morning are advised to seek an alternate route, and avoid the north entrance to DFW International Airport.
+This kept the ramp closed for several hours early Tuesday morning, but it has since been opened back up to regular traffic.